Sometime back, I lived in a building with a silly elevator.

 One last tactic to gather research participants via social: Use paid ads to find target users, particularly when you’re validating a new idea or trying a new market to target for a consumer app.

-For about $50-200, you can run targeted ads on Twitter, Instagram, and Facebook to reach out to people that aren’t accessible to you.
+For about $50-200, you can run targeted ads on Twitter, Instagram, and Facebook to reach out to people that aren’t active in the relevant communities and forums.
 For instance, they live in a different country or fall within a specific age range and skillset.

 Add a link to a survey or a form to gather information on potential test participants.
 Use the info you gather to filter and screen participants before reaching out to them with research details.